joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/08/24/insider/an-early-original-print-by-w-eugene-smith.html

 **This Roasted Dill Salmon Is a Thing of Beauty**\
-`“I have made this numerous times, and it is one of my favorite recipes,” writes a reader.`\
+`“I have made this numerous times, and it is one of my favorite recipes,” one reader said.`\
 https://nytimes.com/2024/08/24/dining/how-to-roast-salmon.html

 **Canada drone scandal: How did it happen, questions over Herdman's role, what must change**\